datopian/data-cli/README.md

   your data is published!
 🔗  https://datahub.io/myname/mydataset/v/1 (copied to clipboard)
 ```
-**Note:** by default, findability flag for your dataset is set to `--unlisted`, meaning nobody else is able to see it, except you.
-Use `--public` flag to make it publicly available
+**Note:** by default, findability flag for your dataset is set to `--public`.
+Use `--unlisted` flag if you want it to not appear in the search results.

 ### [data get](https://github.com/datahq/data-cli/blob/master/docs/get.md)